pmean/build-website/text/06/RegularExpressions-06.md

 needed to be constantly scrolling left and right.

 I thought to myself that it would be a whole lot easier to manipulate this file if there were some line breaks.
-XML doesn\'t care if you put in a few line breaks or if you use indenting or a variety of other things that might make the file easier to read.
+XML doesn't care if you put in a few line breaks or if you use indenting or a variety of other things that might make the file easier to read.